 North Africa Campaign - Operation Torch

 The 509th carried out the first American combat jump during the invasion of North Africa.
 The transport planes flew all the way from English airfields to the African coast.
-This first operation was unsuccessful, due to being fired upon and 7 of its 39 C-47s becoming widely scattered.
-Only 10 aircraft actually dropped their troops, nearly out of fuel, landed on the Sebkha d'Oran, a dry lake near their target.
+This first operation was unsuccessful, due to being fired upon by friendly forces and 7 of its 39 C-47s becoming widely scattered.
+Only 10 aircraft actually dropped their troops, and nearly out of fuel landed on the Sebkha d'Oran, a dry lake near their target.
 The 509th marched overland to occupy its objective, and on 15 November 355 paratroopers successfully dropped on the Youks-les-Bains Airfield.